 2. Go to the dog(s).

-Sounds crazy, but reading to a dog can help boost a child’s skills.
+Sounds crazy, but reading to animals can help boost a child’s skills.
 How so?
-Because dogs are nonjudgmental — they can’t criticize and they can’t correct — so kids feel safe reading aloud to them.
+Because animals are nonjudgmental — they can’t criticize and they can’t correct — so kids feel safe reading aloud to them.
 If you don’t have a dog, ask a friend if you and your child can dog-sit or see if your local library offers a program where kids can read to specially trained therapy dogs.
 “Kids learn best by teaching someone else,” says Michele Borba, Ed.D., author of The Big Book of Parenting Solutions.
 “So whether they read to the puppy, the guinea pig, or Grandma over Skype, the unconditional positive feedback they receive will make them feel better about themselves.”
-(Same goes for baby sibs!
-See our picks here for books they’ll both love.
+(Same goes for baby sibs!)

 3. Get crafty.

 Add a few books you make together to the reading rotation, suggests Gentry.
 Your DIY book can be about trucks, pets, or another interest.
 Start with a few words on a page (“My cat is in the basket”), a favorite photo on each page, and a simple title (My Animal Book).
-You can even publish it on websites like Storyjumper.com (hardcovers start at $25).
+You can even publish it on websites like Storyjumper.com.

 How does homemade hone fluency?
 Reading about the familiar is fun, says Gentry.
 Plus, repetition builds up the brain’s reading circuitry.
 “Every time you point to a word in the story, it reinforces the connection between symbols on the page and the sound and meaning of the word.”
 For instance, once your child recognizes the word bunny, and you show her that the b makes a buh sound, look for other words that begin the same way with the same sound to help build up her sight words.